-You’ll develop through events such as:
+You’ll also learn through teamwork and inspiring events such as:

 You’ll receive focused skills training from a range of academic research leaders, covering topics including: Games Development, Games Design and Research Skills as well as a range of optional topics in areas such as AI, HCI, graphics, audio and design.

 We have 11 fully-funded studentships to award to outstanding students that cover fees and an annual tax-free stipend of £14,296 (or £15,726 with London weighting if studying at Goldsmiths) for four years (at 2016/17 rates - this is likely to increase slightly for September 2017 starters).

 An IGGI application should consist of a CV, a covering letter explaining your motivation and suitability for the IGGI programme, and a statement of your planned research and proposed supervisor(s).
 You will also be asked for evidence of your programming skills during the application process, either through your qualifications, previous employment or examples of games you have developed.